adoostparast/CellR/README.md

 GTEx data is a tab delimited text file whose rows represent the unique gene names and each column represents a sample individual.
 Note that the upper left most element of the file should be empty.
 For any human tissue, relevant GTEx data can be obtained from GTEx portal: https://gtexportal.org/home/.

 * **Minimum-cells**
-CellR keeps all the genes being expressed in > Minimum-cells.
+CellR keeps all the genes being expressed in > Minimum-cells (Minimum-cells>=3 is used in our experiments).

 * **Minimum-genes**
-CellR keeps all the cells with at least "Minimum-genes" identified genes.
+CellR keeps all the cells with at least "Minimum-genes" identified genes (Minimum-genes>=200 is used in our experiments).

 * **Dimension**
 The total number of the top pincipal components (PCs) used for clustering the reference scRNA-seq data.
 Clustering is the backbone of CellR, so we strongly recommend accurately setting Dimension.
 Wesed Dimension=12 in our manuscript.
 Readers are encouraged to read more about how to obtain the best number of PCs for clustering: https://satijalab.org/seurat/pbmc3k_tutorial.html